III SUNDAY OF EASTER

 acts 3:13-15, 17-19; 1 john 2:1-5a; luke 24:35-48

-a little later, as a policeman led the drunken man away, charrington noticed a lighted sign on the pub: «drink charrington ale.» the multi-millionaire brewer was stunned. he later wrote: here was the source of my family wealth, and it was producing untold human misery before my own eyes. then and there i pledged to GOD that not another penny of that money should come to me.»
+later, as a policeman led the drunken man away, charrington noticed a lighted sign on the pub: «drink charrington ale.» he was stunned. he later wrote: «here was the source of my wealth, and it was producing untold misery before my eyes. i pledged that not another penny of that money should come to me.»

-frederick charrington renounced his family fortune and spent the rest of his life striving to free people from alcoholism.
+charrington renounced his fortune and spent the rest of his life striving to free people from alcoholism.

-repentance is the content of the message that JESUS entrusts to the disciples in one of his post-resurrection appearances. after giving them his peace, he commissions them to preach «repentance for the forgiveness of sins.»
+repentance is the content of the message that jesus entrusts to the disciples in his post-resurrection appearance. after giving them his peace, he commissions them to preach «repentance for the forgiveness of sins.»

-as human beings, we sin, we produce misery for others, we put people to «death»… sometimes out of ignorance and sometimes deliberately. the LORD calls us to have the courage to repent and to begin anew. and then we will experience his peace.
+as human beings, we sin, we produce misery for others, we put people to «death»—sometimes out of ignorance; sometimes deliberately. the LORD calls us to have the courage to repent and to begin anew. then we will experience his peace.

 let me start again…